SanketPatole/One-Minute-Stats/README.md

 cd "1.
 Covid Cases"
 ```

 * The datafile.csv file contains the raw data to be processed.
-Run following to execute Python script for data processing.
+Run following command to execute Python script for data processing.
 ```sh
 python "Parse_Input.py"
 ```